 There are other commands that affect selections.
 These should always appear on the far left, whether they are contextual commands that appear upon selection or commands that affect an existing selection, such as formatting options, "Select all," and "Clear selection."

 Consider which commands are functionally related and should be placed close to each other.
 Make sure you place commands consistently whenever possible.
 Also, create command sets to manage the number of commands that appear on the app bar, and consider creating command menus for command sets wherever possible.
 For example, in a notes app, arranging notes alphabetically or by date could each be accomplished by a single command by using a command menu.
 Command menus help to organize and greatly reduce the number of commands on the app bar, as shown here.
+In the first image, each New command is a separate command on the app bar.
+In the second image, all the New commands are grouped in a menu on the single New command.

 Make sure that settings are displayed in the Settings contract and not in the app bar.
 This lets users configure your app via common mechanisms that they are already familiar with.